-We ate at many restaurants in Arequipa and never had a problem with the food in regards to food sickness.
-Be sure the food is well cooked and stay away from unwashed fruit or uncooked vegetables, such as lettuce in the lower end restaurants.
-In the basic restaurants we refrained from ordering fresh salads even though we were very tempted.
+We have eaten at many restaurants in Arequipa and never had a problem with the food in regards to food sickness.
+With that said, be sure the food is well cooked and avoid unwashed fruit or uncooked vegetables, such as lettuce.
+In basic restaurants we refrained from ordering fresh salads even though we were very tempted.
 We never had a problem eating fresh fruit and vegetables in the higher end restaurants.

-Some local dishes you can consider trying are the Cuy, roasted Guinea Pig and the Ceviche, raw fish cooked in lemon juices (usually trout).
-You will see restaurants called Cevicherias or Cebicherias – they specialize in raw fish soaked in lemon juice.
-While in Arequipa also be sure to also try some additional authentic Peruvian specialties such as the Adobo stew, the somewhat spicy Recoto Relleno (Chile Peppers with meat and potatoes), Pisco Sour (Peru’s alcoholic National drink), and the Chica – a purple somewhat sweet drink made out of corn juice.
-Arequipa also has very good “cheese” ice cream which you can typically buy from street vendors.
+Some local dishes to consider trying are cuy, (roasted guinea pig) and ceviche, (raw fish cooked in lemon juices – usually trout).
+Restaurants service ceviche are called cevicherias or cebicherias – specializing in raw fish soaked in lemon juice.
+While in Arequipa also be sure to also try some additional authentic Peruvian specialties such as the adobo stew, the somewhat spicy recoto relleno (chile peppers with meat and potatoes), pisco sour (Peru’s alcoholic national drink), and chica morada – a purple somewhat sweet drink made out of corn juice.
+Arequipa also has very good “cheese” ice cream which can typically be purchased from from street vendors.

 El Cebillano is one of the more popular seafood restaurants in Arequipa.
 It is located at Calle Misti 110, in the Yanahuara district, just below the Mirador de Yanahuara.
 They serve a variety of seafood as well as excellent drinks.
-Be sure to try their Peruvian seafood specialty in the Oyster shells.
+Be sure to try their Peruvian seafood specialty dish, served in oyster shells.

-The dining is in their inner grass courtyard and umbrellas are available at each table.
-The service is excellent.
-This restaurant can often become crowded on the weekends.
+Dining is in their inner grass courtyard – umbrellas are located at each table.
+Service is excellent.
+Often becomes crowded on weekends.

 El Viqedo Jayari is a great restaurant serving a variety of Peruvian dishes.
-A bar is also available at this restaurant.
+Patrons can also enjoy dining at the bar.

-Mirador Misti is an excellent tourist type restaurant serving a variety of Peruvian Cuisine, International dishes and desserts.
-Excellent Trucha (trout), Ceviche, Cuy (Guinea Pig), and Rocoto Relleno.
-You can also try their Alpaca steak (Alpaca is an animal that resembles a Llama and its wool is commonly used in clothing).
+Mirador Misti is an excellent somewhat touristy restaurant serving a variety of Peruvian cuisine, iternational dishes and desserts.
+Excellent trucha (trout), ceviche, cuy (guinea pig), and rocoto relleno.
+Diners can also try their alpaca steak (alpaca resembles a llama and its wool is commonly used in clothing).

-They have two levels for dining – we recommend the top level as its the highest and gives the best views of El Misti and the rest of Arequipa.
-They are located on a small street with other restaurants and shops at Pasaje Catedral N 111.
+Two levels are available for dining – we recommend the top level as its the highest and offers the best views of El Misti and the rest of Arequipa.
+This restaurant is located on a small street near other restaurants and shops at Pasaje Catedral N 111.
 Phone: 405290

 Sol de Mayo is located at Jerusalen 207 and is a gorgeous restaurant serving clientele for over 100 years.
-The main buildings were refurbished in 1997 and it shows.
-There is a main dining courtyard set among the courtyard gardens – sometimes live bands will perform on a small stage here.
-The food in incredible.
-Be sure to try the Adobo dishes, or their fish dishes.
+The main buildings were refurbished in 1997 and it shows nicely.
+The main dining courtyard is set among the courtyard gardens – sometimes live bands will perform on a small stage.
+The food is incredible.
+Be sure to try the adobo dishes, or their fish dishes.
 Some of the stews are also quite tasty.